Raviegupta/JavaScript-Prctc/001_Strings_L1/001_capitalize_the_first_character_of_each_word/readme.md

-Given a sentence, capitalize the first character of each word.
+capitalize the first character of each word of given String.

-Input Format
-A string
+Input Format:- A string

-Output Format
-Return a string with each words first character capitalized.
+Output Format:- Return a string with each words first character capitalized.

-Sample Input:
-this is aircampus
-Sample Output:
-This Is Aircampus

-Sample Input:
-javascript is Weird
-Sample Output:
-Javascript is Weird
+Sample Input:- i am learning javascript
+Sample Output:- I Am learning Javascript